-Considering isolated mitochondria as powerhouses and proton pumps as molecular machines and relating the experimental results to energy metabolism of the intact cell, the cellular "P/O2 based on oxidation of glycogen is increased by the glycolytic substrate-level phosphorylation of 3 "P/Glyc, i.e., 0.5 mol "P for each mol O2 consumed in the complete oxidation of a mol glycosyl unit (Glyc).
+We consider isolated mitochondria as powerhouses and proton pumps as molecular machines to relate experimental results to energy metabolism of the intact cell.
+The cellular "P/O2 based on oxidation of glycogen is increased by the glycolytic substrate-level phosphorylation of 3 "P/Glyc, i.e., 0.5 mol "P for each mol O2 consumed in the complete oxidation of a mol glycosyl unit (Glyc).
 Adding 0.5 to the mitochondrial "P/O2 ratio of 5.4 yields a bioenergetic cell physiological "P/O2 ratio close to 6.
 Two NADH equivalents are formed during glycolysis and transported from the cytosol into the mitochondrial matrix, either by the malate-aspartate shuttle or by the glycerophosphate shuttle resulting in different theoretical yield of ATP generated by mitochondria, the energetic cost of which potentially must be taken into account.
-Considering also substrate-level phosphorylation in the TCA cycle, this high "P/O2 ratio not only reflects proton translocation and OXPHOS studied in isolation, but integrates mitochondrial physiology with energy transformation in the living cell (Gnaiger 1993b).
+Considering also substrate-level phosphorylation in the TCA cycle, this high "P/O2 ratio not only reflects proton translocation and OXPHOS studied in isolation, but integrates mitochondrial physiology with energy transformation in the living cell (Gnaiger 1993a).

-Table 8.
-Conversion of various units used in respirometry and ergometry. e is the number of electrons or reducing equivalents. $z{\rm B}$ is the charge number of entity B.
+etry. e is the number of electrons or reducing equivalents. $z_B$ is the charge number of entity B.